kubernetes-sigs/gateway-api/site-src/api-types/backendtlspolicy.md

 ??? example "Experimental Channel in v1.0.0+"

-    The `BackendTLSPolicy` resource is Alpha and part of the Experimental Channel in `v1.0.0+`.
+    The `BackendTLSPolicy` resource is Alpha and has been part of the Experimental Channel since `v1.0.0`.

 [BackendTLSPolicy][backendtlspolicy] is a Gateway API type for specifying the TLS configuration of the connection from the Gateway to a backend pod/s via the Service API object.